Skip to content

 Here are the key areas to review for each social account:

 • Profile/bio text.
-You have limited space to work with when creating a social media bio, so make the most of it.
-Are all fields filled in accurately?
+Are all fields for your social media bio filled in accurately?
 Does the copy match your tone and voice guidelines?

 • Username.
-Try to use the same username across all social channels.
-Having more than one account per network is okay if they serve different purposes.
-(For example, our Twitter accounts @Hootsuite and @Hootsuite_Help.)
+Try to use the same username across all social channels… though having more than one account per network is okay if they serve different purposes.
+(For example, we have X accounts like @Hootsuite and @Hootsuite_Help.)

-• Links.
+• Contact info and links.
 Does the URL in your profile go to the correct website or landing page?
+Are your phone number and contact email still right?

 • Pinned posts (if applicable).
 Evaluate your pinned posts to ensure they’re still appropriate and up-to-date.

 • Verification.
 Is your account verified with a blue checkmark badge?
 If not, should you try?
-We have guides on how to get verified on Instagram, TikTok, Facebook, and Twitter if you want to pursue this.
+We have guides on how to get verified on Instagram, TikTok, Facebook, and X (formerly Twitter) if you want to pursue this.

 Where to find this info: